 Current doctoral students of faculty hired by Stanford have options for continuing their doctoral program once their faculty advisor transitions to Stanford.
 These options, which apply only to doctoral students, are outlined below to help newly recruited faculty and their students make informed and timely decisions.
 Discussions about these options should take place early in the faculty recruitment process to facilitate students’ planning and progress.
-Department faculty and staff are encouraged to consult with the Office of the Vice Provost for Graduate Education to understand the options.
+Degree program faculty and staff are encouraged to consult with the Office of the Vice Provost for Graduate Education to understand the options.

 Faculty members recruited by Stanford University may be coming from positions where they have been advising doctoral students.
 The option for a doctoral student to continue dissertation research at Stanford as a nonmatriculated Student of New Faculty (option 4) is elaborated further in this policy, GAP 2.4: Students of New Faculty.
 Note that students at other universities who are at Stanford for more than 30 continuous days must be enrolled as a nonmatriculated student under one of options 3-5.